WHOIGit/PhytO-ARM/README_jamescook.md

 ---

-## Options for Power Control
+## Optional remote power cycling
-_Power control enables remote power cycling of the IFCB and RPi5 (especially helpful when operating these systems from off ship)._
+_Remote power cycling of the IFCB and RPi5 is especially valuable when operating these systems from off ship._
 **Note: Digital Logger Switches require 120VAC.
 Use with a voltage converter if plugged into outlet with 240VAC.**
 >
 **A.** Power control via bash script on the Raspberry Pi 5 that controls an AC/DC relay from Digital Loggers: https://www.digital-loggers.com/iot2.html